 Another excellent learning opportunity is the growing number of free webinars.
 Available at home or work, wherever your computer (or other device) might be, you can watch most webinars live or in ‘Memorex’ (previously recorded).
 Of course, this is exactly what San Diego STC has encouraged folks to explore in its “Summer Webinar Mania” activity.

-Participants discovered and wrote about a variety of interesting discussions, including:
+Webinars are professional growth opportunities.
+You can discover and write about a variety of interesting discussions, including:

 - “MadCap Flare Overview“